customizedcode/disable-login-list/README.md

 disable-login-list
 =========

-Disable login list on Graphic terminal for both CentOS/RedHat 8 and Ubuntu 18/20
+Ansible role to disable login list on Graphic terminal for both CentOS/RedHat 8 and Ubuntu 18/20
+Also, allows you to create a custom banner message on the login console.

 Requirements
 ------------